rust-lang/rust/src/doc/rustc-dev-guide/src/stabilization_guide.md

 is different, of course, so some features may require steps beyond what this guide talks about.

-Note: Before we stabilize any feature, it is rule that it should appear in the documentation.
+Note: Before we stabilize any feature, it's the rule that it should appear in the documentation.

 ### Updating the feature-gate listing